 Firstly lift the upper, ribbed, turbulence plate, slide forwards towards the front of the stove.

-This will create enough space to allow the plate to drop down so that the baffle can be removed.
+This will create enough space to allow the plate drop down so that the baffle can be removed.

-To remove rear steel baffle simply push this away from the holding frame, which it rests on, and twist it to fit through the opening.
+To remove rear steel baffle is rests on, and twist it to fit through the opening.